Welcome to Year 3!

 READING Phonics and one to one reading sessions will continue for those children who normally follow this programme.
 For those who are in school, this will continue as normal, for those who are learning from home we will be sharing links and information to ensure the children can continue to make good progress.

 PE will take place on Wednesday and Fridays.
-Wednesday PE will take place in school and will be taken by a PE specialist from ASM, starting with a unit of work on invasion game skills such as dodging, passing and dribbling.
-All equipment is cleaned appropriately and/or quarantined before and after use.
+Wednesday PE will be taught by a PE specialist from ASM but will take place in school.
+All equipment will be cleaned appropriately and/or quarantined before and after use.

 - The school day starts at 8:45 a.m. and finishes at 3:20p.m.